-To find out more, see our brochure, Pub 704, Taxpayers in the Military.
-To see this brochure, visit our web site at www.azdor.gov and click on publications.
+To find out more, see our brochure, Pub 704, Taxpavers in the Military, at www.azdor.gov and click on Publications.

-If You Included Your Child's Unearned Income on Your Federal Return, Does Your Child Have to File an Arizona Return?
+If You Included Your Child's Unearned Income on Your Federal Return.
+Does Your Child Have to File an Arizona Return?